Hubert Gordon Thompson: Capture by bandits

 The hunger strike ploy managed to alert the military Governor of Ningxia, General Ma Fuxiang and his chief of staff Colonel Chao to Thompson's location.
 They facilitated his escape from the bandits.
-After spending two nights travelling along the frozen Yellow River, Thompson reached Pao T'ao.
+After spending two nights travelling along the frozen Yellow River, Thompson reached Baotou.

-Thompson then took the train to Peking. where he reported on his expedition to Sir Ronald Macleay G.C.M.G., the British Ambassador.
+Thompson then took the train to Beijing. where he reported on his expedition to Sir Ronald Macleay G.C.M.G., the British Ambassador.
 Thompson then travelled via Shanghai to Hong Kong where he was reunited with his family.
 From there, they returned to Yunnan-Fu.
 In total, the journey of about 2,500 miles had lasted 196 days.

 United Kingdom

 Royal Geographical Society

 In 1925, while in the United Kingdom on furlough, Thompson delivered a lecture about his China expedition to the Royal Geographical Society in London.

 In 1926, Thompson's lecture was published in full in The Geographical Journal.
 His story and many of his pictures were also published in The Illustrated London News.

 On 31 March 1926, Thompson was awarded the Gill Memorial Award by King George V on behalf of the Royal Geographical Society.